Securing the best care possible with Director of Cyber Security Marc Reinhardt

 “Together, we can all create a safer space, so we can get back to providing the best care possible with new technology and processes to help us do that.”

-Marc Reinhardt has been named a finalist in two categories of the Australia Cyber Security Awards 2024 – Chief Information Security Officer (CISO) of the Year and Cyber Security Professional of the Year – Industries, Logistics and Critical Infrastructure.
+Marc Reinhardt was named a finalist in two categories of the Australian Cyber Security Awards 2024 – Chief Information Security Officer (CISO) of the Year and Cyber Security Professional of the Year – Industries, Logistics and Critical Infrastructure.

 Sources